 About the Department of Math Sciences

-Hosted in attractive, spacious and recently restructured Dunn Hall, and embedded in commercially vibrant and culturally rich great Memphis area, the Department of Mathematical Sciences (DMS) offers outstanding opportunities for study and research in many areas of pure and applied mathematics and statistics.
+Hosted in attractive, spacious and recently restructured Dunn Hall, and embedded in commercially vibrant and culturally rich great Memphis area, the Department of Mathematical Sciences offers outstanding opportunities for study and research in many areas of pure and applied mathematics and statistics.

-The DMS's mission is multi-fold and encompasses strong components in education, research, and service.
+The department's mission is multi-fold and encompasses strong components in education, research, and service.
 Its ultimate goal is the creation and dissemination of mathematics, to benefit the new generations, the scientific community at large, as well as, ultimately, the present technological society.

 Mathematics plays an ever increasingly critical role in our global society, which requires analytical and quantitative analysis.
 In the present job market, job opportunities and careers are increasingly driven by mathematical thinking and quantitative skills.
-The DMS offers various degree programs at the B.S., M.S., and Ph.D. level.
+The department offers various degree programs at the B.S., M.S., and Ph.D. level.
 Our graduate programs are characterized by breadth and depth in the following areas: combinatorics and graph theory; ergodic theory; functional analysis and operator theory; functional and partial differential equations and applied mathematics; mathematical learning theory and operations research; and applied statistics.

 The great Memphis area offers a superb professional program in the arts (blues, classical music, opera, theater, dance, etc.) to be complemented by the performances of the Music and Theater Departments of the University of Memphis; of other local colleges and universities; and religious and civic organizations.